NKMannon-Coll/3DGame/README.md

 # Personal Contributions:
 I worked on the Enemies.
 I implemented their AI and navigation behaviour as well as animating them.
 I also made the menus and connected all the scenes. - Niko
+I worked on the player movement and throwing mechanic.
+I also built the map, added the appropriate collisions, and added the skybox. - Ian